Herbert Brodkin: Plautus Productions/Titus Productions

 In 1965, Brodkin, along with producer Robert Berger founded Titus Productions.
-Titus Productions served as the production company for many of the TV shows and films that Brodkin produced including the 1978 miniseries Holocaust, and the movies Skokie and Mandela.
+Titus Productions served as the production company for many of the TV shows and films that Brodkin produced including the miniseries Holocaust in 1978 and Doubletake in 1985, and the movies Skokie and Mandela.
 The company was acquired by the Taft Entertainment Company in 1981.
 The studio defunct in 1989.